 Lately I have not been able to wear skintifique on my face.
 Unfortunately their Moisturizing Lotion HP doesn’t include SPF protection and for some reason I burn easily when I use it and spend hours outside.
 Skintifique has told me they plan to add SPF protection to their products in the future.
 In the meanwhile, I wanted to share what sunscreen products I’ve found to work.

 The skin on my face and neck is the most sensitive on my body.
-After trying multiple sunscreens only SF50 Neutrogena Sheer Zinc Oxide Dry-Touch Sunscreen Lotion works on my face and neck.
+After trying multiple sunscreens only SF50 Neutrogena Sheer Zinc Oxide Dry-Touch Sunscreen Lotion (affiliate link) works on my face and neck.
 I love that it’s mineral based and waterproof.
 I haven’t found it oily or greasy.
 It also hasn’t given me acne which I appreciate!
 Though it’s called “sheer” it will leave a little white cast on my face because of the zinc oxide, especially when I don’t thoroughly apply it.
 However zinc oxide truly does protect your skin from both ultraviolet A and B rays.
 From all my research, I believe Neutrogena Sheer Zinc Oxide Dry-Touch Sunscreen Lotion is nickel free.

-If you can tolerate coconut, perhaps Eucerin Daily Hydration SPF 30 which doesn’t include either zinc or titanium dioxide, could be a good option.
+If you can tolerate coconut, perhaps Eucerin Daily Hydration SPF 30 (affiliate link) which doesn’t include either zinc or titanium dioxide, could be a good option.
 Using Eucerion’s other products without issues, I randomly picked this up at a Walgreen’s when I forgot to apply sunscreen and planned on spending hours outside.
 I really like how it feels and I haven’t had any issues when I apply it on my arms and legs.
 However after I started using it for several days in a row on my face, I experienced a terrible eczema rash.
 After googling all of the individual ingredients, I realized it contains Hydrogenated Cocoglycerides, which is essentially coconut oil and coconut does not work for me.

 For awhile I used Neutrogena Beach Defense, but one of its ingredients is fragrance.
 Told early to eliminate all cosmetic products with fragrances, I try to avoid everything and anything with fragrances.